Intrepidity/healthcheck/README.md

 The following features are still in progress

  - PSR middleware to expose health information
- - More standard health tests
+ - More standard health checks